Coronavirus advice for cancer patients & survivors

 For some routine treatment check-ups patients are receiving their consultation over the phone or using telemedicine facilities, where these are appropriate for standard follow-up care.
 A healthcare professional from your clinic will contact you in advance by phone to set this up where this service is needed.
 You can find more information on virtual clinics here.

 All hospitals now have restrictions on visitors and accompanying persons.
 You should contact your hospital for further details if these restrictions could cause difficulties for you.
-You can find information on individual hospital services and restrictions currently in place here.

 This is a particularly worrying time for cancer patients, but there are resources available to help them cope with any added stress caused by the current situation.

-The Irish Cancer Society is providing remote counselling sessions for people who are affected by cancer and who cannot access face to face services as result of the coronavirus pandemic.
+The Irish Cancer Society is providing remote counselling sessions for people who are affected by cancer and who cannot access face-to-face services as result of the coronavirus pandemic.
 To access this service, please call our Freephone Support Line on 1800 200 700.

 Information on coronavirus for cancer patients their families and carers can be found at the following webpages: